Beans-n-Cream ... a history of it's own...

 woodwork and the stained glass windows in the loft, tell of a time when life

-was very different in the growing town of Cedarville.
+was quite different in the growing town of Cedarville.

 Join us, Friends!

-The first location of Beans-n-Cream was in the old Exchange Bank (1880's) building just down from the current hardware store.
-This space was later a barber shop, a florist shop, and is now Deborah's Attic.
+The first location of Beans-n-Cream was in the old Exchange Bank (1880's) building just down from the current CedarCare Pharmacy.

-The second location has been a restaurant, a coffee shop, an ice cream parlor, gift shop among other shoppes.
+The second location had been a restaurant, a coffee shop, an ice cream parlor, and a gift shop among other shops.

-Current building was built with the same bricks as the current Cedarville University Human Resource Building on Main Street.
-This building was home to the Thrift-T Store, Harner's Grocery Store, and Elegant Junk.
-Photos below are of the inside of the grocery store.
+The current building was built with the same bricks as the current Cedarville University Human Resource Building on Main Street.
+This building was home to the Thrift-T Store, Harner's Grocery Store, and a thrift store called Elegant Junk.